 Cash is King

 Remember that you should use a credit card as if it were cash.
-If you don’t have or know you won’t be in close proximity of having the cash, do not swipe your card.
+If you don’t have or know you won’t be in close proximity to having the cash, do not swipe your card.
 It is frivolous.

 Be sure to share this blog post and subscribe to stay in the loop!